wil93/cms/docs/Creating a contest.rst

 - The `Polygon format <https://polygon.codeforces.com/>`_, which is the format used in several contests and by Codeforces.
 Polygon does not support all of CMS features, but having this importer is especially useful if you have a big repository of tasks in this format.

 CMS also has several convenience scripts to add data to the database specifying it on the command line, or to remove data from the database.
-Look in :file:`cmscontrib` or at commands starting with ``cmsAdd`` or ``cmsRemove``.
+Look in :file:`cms/contrib` or at commands starting with ``cmsAdd`` or ``cmsRemove``.

 Creating a contest from an exported contest
 ===========================================